iwaj23/insurance-pricing-glm/readme.md

 The expected annual loss cost for a policy is calculated as:

-Pure Premium=Predicted Frequency×Predicted Severity
-Pure Premium=Predicted Frequency×Predicted Severity
+Pure Premium = Predicted Frequency × Predicted Severity

 Example output from the model: